 |Phil Arington -|

 Coach Arington lists his personal relationships as well as the spiritual growth within his players as his most gratifying achievement as a coach.
 A former collegiate basketball player, Coach Arington spent time participating as a player for Sports Reach, a Christian Sports Ministry dedicated to spreading the Gospel of Jesus Christ through sports competition.
-In addition, Coach Arington has taken seven Christian mission trips to the Dominican Republic, four of which included the Cincinnati Spikes, and one to Haiti.
+In addition, Coach Arington has taken eight Christian mission trips to the Dominican Republic and Puerto Rico, five of which included the Cincinnati Spikes, and one to Haiti.

 Personally, Coach Danny is a graduate of Sycamore High School and Marshall University.
 Initially, Coach Danny attended Rio Grande College on a basketball scholarship prior to attending Marshall University.
 The Spikes are excited to have Coach Danny Frank on their staff.